We are always better together than we are apart.

 “Children always come first.
 We are all working towards the best possible outcome for children in care."

 “Foster carers play a really important part in a child’s life, as do all the providers we have partnered with.
-The Collective network of service providers, practitioners and academics work in a truly collaboratively and proactively way to take steps everyday to improve the lives of children living in out-of-home care.”
+The Collective network of service providers, practitioners, and academics work in a truly collaborative and proactive way to take steps everyday to improve the lives of children living in out-of-home care.”
 Ms Robbs said.

 The Collective's work is built around four goals and steps towards achieving its vision of success.